wlach/orangutan/README.md

 To execute a script file, simply copy it onto the device, and run orng utility against it as follows.

-    /system/xbin/orng [device name] [script file]
+    /data/local/orng [device name] [script file]

 The device name varies per device, you can generally figure it out by running "getevent" on the device and seeing what device corresponds to the touch screen.
-On the Galaxy Nexus
+On the Galaxy Nexus for example, we see the following output:

+    add device 1: /dev/input/event4
+      name:     "lightsensor-level"
+    add device 2: /dev/input/event3
+      name:     "proximity"
+    add device 3: /dev/input/event2
+      name:     "tuna-gpio-keypad"
+    add device 4: /dev/input/event0
+      name:     "barometer"
+    add device 5: /dev/input/event5
+      name:     "Tuna Headset Jack"
+    add device 6: /dev/input/event1
+      name:     "Melfas MMSxxx Touchscreen"

+We can guess the /dev/input/event1 is the touchscreen by its description.
-For example, if your script file was '/mnt/sdcard/script' and you were running on a Galaxy Nexus, you would run the following command from an adb
+Thus, if your script file was stored in '/mnt/sdcard/script' you would run the following command from an adb shell:
-shell:

-    /system/xbin/orng /dev/input/event1 /mnt/sdcard/script
+    /data/local/orng /dev/input/event1 /mnt/sdcard/script